 Some young people have additional needs, such as emotional and behavioural problems, or needs arising from a disability, which result in them needing more than average time, effort and skill from their foster carer to manage the challenges they present.
-A foster carer with the relevant skills and who cares for a child or young person who meets the criteria, may be approved to be part of the service's fee paid scheme.
+The matching process will ensure that a foster carer with the appropriate skills cares for a child or young person whose needs they can meet.